lcanady/mu-format/README.md

 When we format this block of code, it turns into:

 ```
+@@ A comment for someone reading your minified code.

 &cmd_mycommand me = $+Stuff *: @pemit %#=You entered things and %0.
 &cmd_mycommandtwo me = $+things *=*: &_things me=%0-%1; think Things %0 %1!
 ```